codedstructure/svgdx/README.md

 * Lines
 * Text

-Out of these, text is the most tricky, but it's still straightforward to make simple diagrams.
+Out of these, text and positioning are frustrating in SVG, but it's still straightforward to make simple diagrams.

 ```xml
 <svg>